-If the author so desires, these fantasy races do not have to be linked with any sort of magic whatsoever.
+If the author desires, these fantasy races do not have to be linked with any magic whatsoever.
 An author can assimilate them into the fictional world without any magical context.
 It is hard to classify a novel that integrates elves and dwarves into the storyline as anything other than fantasy.

 Example 2: Exotic Fantasy Creatures

 Again, this same logic applies to fantasy creatures.